-Former Bruin standout and Olympian Jenny Johnson Jordan returned to Westwood and is in her third season as an assistant coach with the UCLA beach volleyball program in 2016.
+Former Bruin standout and Olympian Jenny Johnson Jordan returned to Westwood and is in her fourth season as an assistant coach with the UCLA beach volleyball program in 2017.

 Johnson Jordan played with the Bruins from 1991 to 1995 and was a two-time team captain for the Bruin women's volleyball team (1994-1995).
 She was a member of the 1991 UCLA National Championship squad, as well as the NCAA runner-up teams from '92 and '94, earning All-Tournament Team honors in 1994.